yasinuddowla/file-uploader/README.md

 ### Upload a File

-Uploads a `.nc` file to the server.
+Uploads a file to the server.

 -   **Method**: `POST`
 -   **Path**: `/bmd-data`